TimOliver/WebP-Cocoa/README.md

 ## Release process

 The **Build and release libwebp** workflow runs builds and validation on pull requests and pushes.
-Its manually dispatched release path accepts the pinned SemVer version and uses the repository's scoped `GITHUB_TOKEN`; no personal token or Fastlane secrets are required.
+Its manually dispatched release path requires the pinned version with a `v` prefix, such as `v1.6.0`, and uses that exact value for both the public tag and release name.
+The upstream version in `toolchain.json` remains `1.6.0`.
+The workflow uses the repository's scoped `GITHUB_TOKEN`; no personal token or Fastlane secrets are required.
 Actions are pinned to immutable commits.
 The runner family is explicit; hosted images can still change, so exact compiler/SDK checks fail if the pinned Xcode is removed.

 The workflow builds all platforms, runs tests, creates the four ZIPs, and computes `SHA256SUMS` plus a remote `Package.swift`.
 It creates a release commit containing that manifest and pushes a unique `candidate-…` tag pointing at that exact commit, without changing `main`.
 This candidate tag is not a SwiftPM version.
 Existing tags/assets are never overwritten.